rusty1s/graph-based-image-classification/README.md

 to install all dependencies (including TensorFlow and nauty/pynauty) in a new conda environment with name `"graph"`.

-For configuration and usage of the install script, see
+For configuration and usage of the install script, run:

 ```bash
 ./bin/install.sh --help